 In the event of termination of the option holders' continuous service for cause, the option holders' right to exercise the option shall terminate concurrently, except otherwise determined by the plan administrator, and the Group shall have the rights to repurchase all vested options purchased by the option holders at a discount price determined by the plan administrator.
-The share option holders have waived any voting rights with regard to the shares and granted a power of attorney to the Board of Directors of the Group to exercise voting rights with respect to the shares.
+The share option holders have waived any voting rights with regard to the shares and granted a power of attorney to the Board of Directors of the Group to exercise voting rights with respect to the shares

 The Group uses the Binomial model to determine the estimated fair value for each option granted below with the assistance of an independent valuation firm.
-The Group estimates that the forfeiture rate for key management and employees will be nil and 25% for 2019, nil and 28% for 2020, as well as nil and 29% for 2021, respectively.
+The Group estimates that the forfeiture rate for key management and employees will be nil and 28% for 2020, nil and 29% for 2021, and nil and 26% for 2022, respectively.